-Ashtead Technology designed in-house and engineered three bespoke Coating Removal Tools (CRT), as well as the necessary Control Cabin and Supervisory Control and Data Acquisition (SCADA) Control Operating System required to utilise the equipment, in only 10 weeks.
+Ashtead Technology designed and engineered three bespoke Coating Removal Tools (CRT), as well as the necessary Control Cabin and Supervisory Control and Data Acquisition (SCADA) Control Operating System required to utilise the equipment, in only 10 weeks.

 With an innovative dual-nozzle design halving the debris removal time, the CRT is controlled by technicians topside using a bespoke SCADA control system.
 This enables the operators to see a graphical representation of the location on the pipe; an essential performance enhancement in poor underwater visibility situations.